Rohit7599/Git-Demo/README.md

 # Git-Demo
-This is Demo for Git and GitHub Class
+This is Demo for Git and GitHub Classes.